 Our programme will incorporate a variety of teaching methods to encourage independent learning.
 Giving students the skills required to succeed on an undergraduate degree programme.

-City's Division of Optometry and Visual Sciences has an excellent reputation with expert academics.
+City's Department of Optometry and Visual Sciences has an excellent reputation with expert academics.
 Our staff include:

 - dispensing opticians

 During your time with us, you will learn through lectures, tutorials, seminars, laboratory work and our web-based virtual learning environment.
 You will benefit from our new state-of-the-art clinics and laboratories.